Rate Your Leader Will Rekindle Hope in Elected Representatives – Joel Popoola

 Crucially, as many that have lost faith in their elected representatives have just got their faith rekindled.

 Young Nigerians are more likely to own a Smartphone than they are to vote.
 That’s why it makes it so important for politicians to use that technology to built relationships of trust with the voters.
-Fake news of the kind we’ve seen in Nigeria in recent weeks necessitates the public having reliable sources of information they can go to online, and where is a better place to go than directly to their local representatives?
-Nigeria voters need to know what information they can trust, and also that they can trust their local representatives,
+Fake news of the kind we’ve seen in Nigeria in recent weeks necessitates the public having reliable source of information they can go to online, and where is a better place to go than directly to their local representatives?
+Nigeria voters need to know what information they can trust, and also that they can trust their local representatives.

 How secured is the app from invasion or disruption, especially by politicians who have perfected means of subverting any electoral system in the country?